AlexandrosPanag/My_Arduino_Projects/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------

-_Some of the programs may or may not be compatible with every arduino board or require an alternative pin connection depending on your board module._
+_Some of the programs may or may not be compatible with every arduino board or require an alternative pin connection depending on your board module, make sure you check your board's diagram and identify the appropriate pin connection._

 __Special thanks__ to the Autonomous Systems Laboratory at the Department of Informatics & Telecommunications, for providing me with the necessary equipment including a variety of different sensors and different Arduino-boards in order to make this repository possible :)